Goto is allowed only when the shell is taking commands from a seekable

 - An error was detected.

-Etsh home page: https://etsh.io/
+Etsh home page: https://etsh.nl/

 first character on the labelled line.
 Otherwise, the label cannot be found.

 This port differs in that : may be preceded by blanks.
 This

 easier to read and understand.

 A goto command appeared as /bin/goto in Version 3 (V3) UNIX.

-This port of the goto command is derived from Sixth Edition (V6) UNIX
+This port of the goto command is derived from Version 6 (V6) UNIX

-> ported and currently maintains it as
+Allen Neitzel <firstname.lastname@example.org> ported and maintains it as

 See either the LICENSE file which is distributed with etsh or

-https://etsh.io/license/ for full details.
+https://etsh.nl/license/ for full details.